Is a French word masculine or feminine?

 CONJUGATION OF FRENCH VERBS

-THREE PRINCIPLE TYPES OF REGULAR CONJUGATION:
+THREE MAIN TYPES OF REGULAR CONJUGATION:

 corresponding to the to the three infinitive endings: -ER,-IR,-RE.